 the distance from the southwest which is the location of the nearest supporting FSB and moments later, the rounds hit.

 Maybe they had their fire mission coordinates wrong and they should have been firing support toward FSB Gold.
 By 0655, the

 day's orders get changed, the laager site is broken down and the Bde Commander informs LTC Elliott to make haste back to

 FSB Gold as they are under a heavy attack.
-Charlie Co which is occupying the SE section of the laager takes to lead heading out
+Charlie Co which is occupying the SE section of the laager takes the lead heading

 taking care of the buffalo.
-They say the hell with this, and as they company is leaving the perimeter, they buffalo becomes a
+They say the hell with this, and as they company is leaving the perimeter, the buffalo becomes a

 casualty of the war".
 Alpha Co follows after Charlie Co at 0735 with HHC and LTC Elliott as part of the formation.
 Bravo Co